songxxiao/hugo_site/content/_index.md

 My name is Xiao Song, you can call me Malcolm.
 I come from [East China Normal University](http://english.ecnu.edu.cn/).

-During my colleage years, I have learned basic and advanced statistical knowledge and I did several researches using econometric knowledge.
+During my college years, I have learned basic and advanced statistical knowledge and I did several researches using econometric knowledge.
 I have learned knowledge of data analysis.
 I can complete an integral data analysis report.
-Using Statistical software, such as Python and R, I can handle statistical models including Classic Statistics and marchine learning.
+Using Statistical software, such as Python and R, I can handle statistical models including Classic Statistics and machine learning.

 My Resume is [here](https://hsiaosong.netlify.com/englishresume/).
 My Chinese Resume is [here](https://hsiaosong.netlify.com/chnresume/).